 06/2017 - Limo for Windward beaches: OK, so we've been monitoring the situation (below).
 We see just as many limos out there as before!
 Looks like "nobody got the memo" LOL and things are the same.
 We actually don't think anything will happen.
 It's a ridiculous law.

 04/2017 - City Council Bill #5: This law prohibits all commercial transportation including buses, shuttle and coach vans, limousines, and even taxi and Uber from dropping-off clients at beach locations from Makapuu though Waimanalo.
 As yet, we have not heard much, nor of any enforcement, or what the fines may be.
 We don't think it's ever going to be enforced.
-Consequently, we may not be able to provide limo or other transportation services to our Makapuu or Waimanalo sites.

 01/2013 - Honolulu 4th most congested roads: Navigation device "TomTom" ranks Honolulu as the 4th most congested traffic in all of North America. #1 Los Angeles, #2 Vancouver, Canada, #3 San Francisco, #4 Honolulu, #5 Seattle.